TIBCOSoftware/snappy-examples/README.md

-We pre-aggregate these logs by publisher and geo, and compute the average bid, the number of impressions and the number of uniques (the number of unique users that viewed the Ad) every 2 seconds(TODO[vatsal]- every second?).
+We pre-aggregate these logs by publisher and geo, and compute the average bid, the number of impressions and the number of uniques (the number of unique users that viewed the Ad) every second.
 We want to maintain the last day’s worth of data in memory for interactive analytics from external clients.
 Some examples of interactive queries:
-- **Find total uniques for a certain AD grouped on geography;**
+- **Find total uniques for a certain AD grouped on geography**
-- **Impression trends for advertisers over time;**
+- **Impression trends for advertisers over time**
-- **Top ads based on uniques count for each Geo.**
+- **Top ads based on uniques count for each Geo**

 //todo[vatsal]: the timestamp millis values should be zero if we are aggregating on the window of 1 second So the aggregation will look something like: